mmolina01/MagicCards/README.md

 This is a test project setted up with Expo.

-Deskto view of this app is not available since it uses React-Native Modal which are not supported buy Web browsers
+Desktop view of this app is not available since it uses React-Native Modal which is not implemented for Web browsers.

+Regarding the API, the contains filter doesn't work well and brings some cards without imageUrl, image place holders are placed on those cases.